Belgrade New Cemetery: Sephardic Jewish cemetery

 Next to the Cemetery of Liberators is the Jewish Sephardic cemetery with the remains of Jewish soldiers who died in the Balkan Wars and World War I, ossuary of Jewish refugees from Austria and the Memorial to the Holocaust victims and Jewish soldiers died in World War II by the architect Bogdan Bogdanović.
 It is one of two Jewish cemeteries in Belgrade which is cared for by the Chevra kadisha commission.

 The original Sephardic cemetery was established in 1888, further down the Dalmatinska Street.
 In 1925 it was moved across the New Cemetery, on the lot owned by Đorđe Kurtović, a merchant from Šabac, who sold it to the Jewish community.
 Today it covers 12,748 m2 and has over 4,000 tombstones.
 In July 2019, city decided to expand the cemetery as it became inadequate long time ago.
 The area of the cemetery will be enlarged more than a double, with additional 1.52 ha.

 The cemetery is divided by the central pathway with an avenue of pines.
 Close to the entrance is the impressive monument to dead soldiers from the 1912–1919 wars, erected in 1927.
 Officially named "Monument to the fallen warriors for the salvation, freedom and unification of the homeland", it has inscribed 132 names of the Serbian Jewish soldiers.
-The monument combines Serbian (two headed eagle, fire-steels, lyrics by Njegoš), Jewish (Star of David) and military symbols (riffle, sabre, šajkača).
+The monument combines Serbian (two headed eagle, fire-steels, lyrics by Njegoš), Jewish (Star of David) and military symbols (rifle, sabre, šajkača).
 In Jewish tradition, the pebbles have been placed next to the soldier's names.